openland17/openland17/README.md

 # Matt Smith

 Independent AI consultant | Brisbane, Australia.
 I build production ML and automation systems for businesses that don't have an in-house ML team.
+Profile pic is the office I work from.

 ```
 work     →  mjs-consulting.com.au